6 recommended OTC drugs

 • Gastrointestinal bleeding (vomiting blood, black stools)

-• New symptoms over age 55
+• New symptoms over the age of 55

-• Resistance to PPI for 4-8 weeks
+• Resistance to PPIs for 4-8 weeks

 Frequently asked